 “As a Marketing Associate, you’ll be responsible for ensuring that the Marketing department runs effectively by managing administrative chores.
 Conduct market research to identify new prospects.
 Examine online traffic and rankings, among other measures, to gather and evaluate customer behavior data.
-Produce data on marketing and sales indicators like as conversion rates, as well as assist in the planning and execution of promotional events.
-Collaborate with Marketing Design to create advertising material, and keep an orderly and legible record of previous marketing metrics.”
+Produce data on marketing and sales indicators like conversion rates, as well as assist in the planning and execution of promotional events.
+Collaborate with Marketing Design to create advertising material and keep an orderly and legible record of previous marketing metrics.”

 4. What Major Challenges Did You Face During Your Last Role?
 How Did You manage Them?

 “The most difficult project I’ve worked on so far was launching a CBD-based product aimed at elderly customers.
-The task at hand was to persuade conservative audiences that products based on an illicit chemical are both suitable and effective.
-I overcome this problem by employing a spokesperson who is well-liked by the target group and emphasizing the product’s advantages while disregarding its controversial character.
+The task was to persuade conservative audiences that products based on an illicit chemical are both suitable and effective.
+I overcome this problem by employing a spokesperson well-liked by the target group and emphasizing the product’s advantages while disregarding its controversial character.
 The campaign was very effective, resulting in considerable increases in CBD product sales.”

 5. Describe Your Daily Routine as a Marketing Associate?

 “In the morning, I’ll check my emails and check anything that has to be checked for the first hour or so.
 I’ll then call around to any projects I’ve been informed on to see how they’re progressing.
 Every morning, I usually get one or two signs requiring documents, so these will become the next items on my to-do list.
-This may be a signed proof to send to the printers, or some copy from the copywriters, or something similar.
-Then, in the middle of the morning, I’ll have a meeting with two or three offshore experts to obtain an update and make sure everything is on track and continue with the work.”
+This may be a signed proof to send to the printers, some copy from the copywriters, or something similar.
+Then, in the middle of the morning, I’ll meet with two or three offshore experts to obtain an update and make sure everything is on track and continue with the work.”